jhoneill/jhoneill.github.io/_posts/2025-03-30-HereInMyCar.md

 batteries arranged to give 400-Volts, or in a few cases 800.
 Total usable energy in the ID7's battery is 77 Kilowatt-hours, and an onboard charger charges it from the mains; “Rapid charging” away from home uses a DC supply and bypasses the on-board charger.
 Plugged into a standard British 240V AC / 13-Amp socket, the on-board charger can get about 3½kW.
-Thats a last resort and Volkswagen don't even provide the “granny charger” cable to do it.
+That's a last resort and Volkswagen don't even provide the “granny charger” cable to do it.
 While the car was on order, I got a charger installed: there are plenty of choices, and with apologies to all of them I can’t get excited by what goes between the fuse box and the appliance using the power.
 The popular [Ohme box](https://ohme-ev.com/product/ohme-home-pro/) my installer recommended is controlled from an app (isn’t everything?
-I have app-fatigue) but my aging iPhone wouldn’t run it, so I bought a used iPad that would.
+I have app-fatigue!) but my aging iPhone wouldn’t run it, so I bought a used iPad that would.
 Ohme don’t provide a data feed as such, but a bit of hacking let me get the data the app sees, and I'll write about *that* another time too.
 The Ohme has a dedicated